Here are some great Netflix movies to accompany your hot gay date night

 The phrase “Netflix and chill” roughly means hooking up, or something like that, but it’s also a bit more complicated.
 “Netflix and chill” has become a case of social media-fueled semantic drift gone mad.
 While its origins date back to 2007, it has only recently become part of mainstream vocabulary, including among those who aren’t young and in college.

 So either you’re bringing home a total stranger or having a hot date night with your bf, here are some good Netflix movies to accompany your “Netflix and chill” moment.
-And since most of them are in French, you’ll have some sexy background noice if you are too busy doing something else to really keep paying attention to the plot.

 Related: Top 5 Gay Love Videos on YouTube

 This film is a beautifully crafted masterpiece that explores themes of identity, sexuality, and connection in a way that’s both poignant and deeply resonant.
 It’s told in three parts, each focusing on a different stage in the life of Chiron, a young African-American man growing up in Miami.
 The narrative is powerful, and the performances, especially by Mahershala Ali, are outstanding.
 Its Oscar win for Best Picture is a testament to its exceptional storytelling and cinematic quality.